Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 ```

-The resulting *adjusted* r-squared score from this is **0.955** which as expected, is slightly lower than the score we got for r-squared on it's own - but again higher than for our other models.
+The resulting *adjusted* r-squared score from this is **0.955** which as expected, is slightly lower than the score we got for r-squared on its own - but again higher than for our other models.

 <br>
 ### Feature Importance <a name="rf-model-feature-importance"></a>

-In our Linear Regression model, to understand the relationships between input variables and our ouput variable, loyalty score, we examined the coefficients.
-With our Decision Tree we looked at what the earlier splits were.
+In our Linear Regression model, to understand the relationships between input variables and our output variable, loyalty score, we examined the coefficients.
+With our Decision Tree, we looked at what the earlier splits were.
 These allowed us some insight into which input variables were having the most impact.

 Random Forests are an ensemble model, made up of many, many Decision Trees, each of which is different due to the randomness of the data being provided, and the random selection of input variables available at each potential split point.

-Because of this, we end up with a powerful and robust model, but because of the random or different nature of all these Decision trees - the model gives us a unique insight into how important each of our input variables are to the overall model.
+Because of this, we end up with a powerful and robust model, but because of the random or different nature of all these Decision trees - the model gives us a unique insight into how important each of our input variables is to the overall model.

-As we’re using random samples of data, and input variables for each Decision Tree - there are many scenarios where certain input variables are being held back and this enables us a way to compare how accurate the models predictions are if that variable is or isn’t present.
+As we’re using random samples of data, and input variables for each Decision Tree - there are many scenarios where certain input variables are being held back and this enables us a way to compare how accurate the model's predictions are if that variable is or isn’t present.

-So, at a high level, in a Random Forest we can measure *importance* by asking *How much would accuracy decrease if a specific input variable was removed or randomised?*
+So, at a high level, in a Random Forest, we can measure *importance* by asking *How much would accuracy decrease if a specific input variable was removed or randomized?*

 If this decrease in performance, or accuracy, is large, then we’d deem that input variable to be quite important, and if we see only a small decrease in accuracy, then we’d conclude that the variable is of less importance.